What Is A Security Token?

 Security Tokens and Taxation

 If you trade any blockchain tokens, you should comply with securities regulations.
-Those tokens are probably investment products, and your profits and losses from trading security tokens will likely be taxed as investment income and you should approach them as such.
-Be certain to consult an accountant as to how you should reflect this on your tax returns.
+Those tokens are probably investment products, and your profits and losses from trading security tokens will likely be taxed as investment income, and you should approach them as such.
+Be certain to consult an accountant about how you should reflect this on your tax returns.

 Security Tokens vs. Utility Tokens